hemashushu/practice-qemu-cortex-m0-asm/README.md

 # flash BIN
 #openocd -f interface/cmsis-dap.cfg -f target/nrf51.cfg -c "program main.bin verify reset exit 0x00000000"
 ```

 Note that the program binary is placed at 0x00000000, not at 0x08000000 as is usual for STM32 serial chips.

-Note that the program binary is placed at 0x00000000, not at 0x08000000 as is usual for STM32 serial chips.